-The 2018 Transitions Alumni Award was presented to COTC staff member Gina Shackle by COTC President Bonnie L. Coe, Ph.D., and COTC Alumni Council President Kevin Carter at the annual alumni holiday reception in December.
+The 2018 Transitions Alumni Award was presented to COTC staff member Gina Shackle by COTC President Bonnie L. Coe, Ph.D., and COTC Alumni Council President Kevin Carter at the annual alumni holiday reception.

 Shackle, a Mount Vernon resident, is a 2011 graduate of COTC and has been a member of the college's staff for 13 years.
 She earned an Associate of Applied Business in Office Administration while employed at COTC's Knox campus.
 She relocated to the Newark campus in 2012 and was promoted to records management coordinator in 2014.
 Shackle continued her education earning a bachelor's degree in human and consumer sciences from Ohio University in 2016.